-European Directives, the Natura 2000 Network and Environmental Assessments
+European Directives, the European Sites Network and Environmental Assessments

-At European level, the Habitats Directive (92/43/EEC) and the Birds Directive (2009/147/EC) mandate the identification and protection of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs), which together create a network of protected wildlife areas, known as the Natura 2000 network, across the European Union.
+At European level, the Habitats Directive (92/43/EEC) and the Birds Directive (2009/147/EC) mandate the identification and protection of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs), which together create a network of protected wildlife areas, known as the European Sites network, across the European Union.
 The designation of these sites form part of a range of measures aimed at conserving important or threatened habitats and species.
 The Water Framework Directive Register of Protected Areas as required under the Directive also contains an inventory of protected area sites representing area categories to include areas designated for the protection of habitat and species.

 There is a legal requirement that all land use plans comply with the Birds and Habitats Directives, in particular through the preparation of a Screening for Appropriate Assessment or a full Appropriate Assessment as appropriate.
-The Strategic Environmental Assessment Directive (2001/42/EC) also requires that all land-use plans legally comply with the Strategic Environmental Assessment Directive, including the preparation of a Strategic Environmental Assessment Screening or a Strategic Environmental Assessment Report, as appropriate.
-Further details regarding the Appropriate

-Assessment Screening and the Strategic Environmental Assessment Screening are available separately as supporting documents to this Plan.
-Headford has no European designated sites within the Plan area but has a number in close proximity to it, with Lough Corrib located approximately 5km downstream of the village.
+The Strategic Environmental Assessment Directive (2001/42/EC) also requires that all land-use plans legally comply with the Strategic Environmental Assessment Directive, including the preparation of a Strategic Environmental Assessment Directive, including the preparation of a Strategic Environmental Assessment Directive, including the preparation of a Strategic Environmental Assessment Screening or a Strategic Environmental Assessment Report, as appropriate.
+Further details regarding the Appropriate Assessment Screening/Natura Impact Assessment and the Strategic Environmental Assessment Screening are available separately as supporting documents to this Plan.
+Tuam has one European Site traversing the Plan area associated with the River Clare.
+The River Clare forms part of the Lough Corrib cSAC and is an important tributary of Lough Corrib for Atlantic Salmon.